ovh/docs/pages/public_cloud/public_cloud_databases/information_01_security_overview/guide.en-gb.md

 ## 8.Features and options available at service delivery
 ### 8.1 High availability
-Three plans are made available on the service : Essential, Business and Enterprise plan.
+Three plans are made available on the service : Essential, Business and Enterprise plan.<br>
-You can shoose "Business" or "Enterprise" offer to benefit of a high availability service as your data will be replicated across two or three nodes following the shosen plan.
+You can shoose "Business" or "Enterprise" offer to benefit of a high availability service as your data will be replicated across two or three nodes following the shosen plan.<br>
 For Mongo DB, high availability is made with "Production" and "Advanced" plans.

 ### 8.2 Data encryption
 #### 8.2.1 Encryptation made by OVHcloud team
 All network traffic on the infrastructure managing Databases service is encrypted.
-Databases volumes are also encrypted with a unique key specific for each customer project.
+Databases volumes are also encrypted with a unique key specific for each customer project.<br>
 These operations are made, by default, by OVHcloud operation team.
 > [!primary]
 >